How to Use Environment Variables with Create-React-App

 If you’re using Create-React-App, you can add your own custom environment variables.

-- create a file called
+- create a file called in the root directory of your project

 .env